 Public health

 Generally not much.
-Public health insurance is heavily subsidised and tightly regulated by the state.
-Meaning, all the rules are set by the state and imposed to each provider equally.
-Contribution and coverage is almost identical.
+Public health insurance is heavily subsidized and tightly regulated by the state.
+Meaning, all the rules are set by the state and imposed on each provider equally.
+Contribution and coverage are almost identical.

-Having that said: there are minor differences in both the contribution and the coverage.
+Having said that, there are minor differences in both the contribution and the coverage.

-General contribution is set by the state, but each provider sets its individual so-called provider contribution which amounts to about 2-4% of the insured person's earnings.
-TK did remain one of the lowest at 2.4% while some providers went to 4%.
+The general contribution is set by the state, but each provider sets its individual so-called provider contribution, which amounts to about 2-4% of the insured person's earnings.
+TK did remain one of the lowest at 2.96%, while some providers went to 4%.

 Therefore, you might be saving 5-20€/month by choosing TK, depending on your income.

-With regards to coverage, basics are identical.
-However, some providers offer better bonuses or cash-back.
-This is also regulated by the state and you will not be getting thousands of € yearly back, but you might see some minor difference across the board.
+With regard to coverage, the basics are identical.
+However, some providers offer better bonuses or cash back.
+This is also regulated by the state, and you will not be getting thousands of € yearly back, but you might see some minor difference across the board.

-Since neither contribution nor coverage differs by a lot, in order to determine which provider makes the most sense we need to look into the customer support, especially English, and speed of processing.
-There are, for example, some providers that remained even under 2% (provider's contribution) but do not offer German support at all, which makes the savings of around 0.5% definitely not worth it.
+Since neither contribution nor coverage differs by a lot, in order to determine which provider makes the most sense, we need to look into the customer support, especially English, and speed of processing.
+There are, for example, some providers that remained even under 2.9% (provider's contribution) but do not offer German support at all, which makes the savings of around 0.5% definitely not worth it.

 Having all of that in mind, our choice is generally TK, then BARMER or DAK.